 In Finland, private insurance institutions handle both statutory and voluntary insurance.
 Operating in the insurance sector is subject to authorisation.
-Authorisations for employment pension companies are granted by the government, while authorisations for other insurance companies are issued by the Financial Supervisory Authority.
+The Government issues authorisation for statutory earnings-related pension insurers, while the Financial Supervisory Authority (FIN-FSA) issues authorisation for other insurance companies.

 In addition to insurance companies, the following operate in the insurance sector:

 - unemployment funds, and

 - pension institutions established by law (the Farmers' Social Insurance Institution and the Seafarers' Pension Fund).

 Authorisations for unemployment funds are granted by the Ministry of Social Affairs and Health.